15 Expats Talk about Health Insurance and Healthcare in Colombia

 When we asked about emergency services, members in Colombia wrote:

 "FOS-UNAB will be open soon and will be state of the art for Colombia.
 Will cater to foreign nationals who want good quality medical care at roughly half the price charged in the US.
 Other hospitals or clinics are run by the EPS'S or insurance entities while one or maybe two are "public" and who serve all comers.
 My EPS is SaludCoop, one of the country's largest but as with most, is having financial concerns, paying providers, causing a terrible cash flow problem with the hospitals.
-Politicians vow they will change the whole system putting it totally under government control Sound familiar?," said one expat.
+Politicians vow they will change the whole system putting it totally under government control Sound familiar?," wrote one expat.

 Will I need to travel to see a specialist?